anushadeveloper30/hackathon-1-q4-giaic/docs/04-physical-intelligence/physical-intelligence.md

 # Physical Intelligence

-Physical Intelligence robotics ka wo field hai jisme AI sirf software ki form me nahi hota, balkay physical world ke andar apne body, sensors, environment aur mechanics ko use karke seekhta aur adapt hota hai.
-Yeh insani intelligence ke us hissa se inspired hota hai jisme hum apne jism ka istemaal karke problems solve karte hain — jaise balance, movement, force control aur object interaction.
+Physical Intelligence is a field of robotics in which AI is not limited to software alone, but instead learns and adapts within the physical world by using its body, sensors, environment, and mechanics.
+It is inspired by the part of human intelligence where we use our bodies to solve problems—such as balance, movement, force control, and object interaction.

 ---

 ## **1. Introduction to Physical Intelligence**

-Physical Intelligence ka concept yeh kehta hai ke true intelligence tab hoti hai jab ek system:
+The concept of Physical Intelligence states that true intelligence exists when a system can:

-* Sense kar sake
+* Sense
-* Move kar sake
+* Move
-* React kar sake
+* React
-* Adapt kar sake
+* Adapt
-* Environment se continuously learn kar sake
+* Continuously learn from the environment

-Isme real-time physical interaction AI ka main focus hota hai.
+In this approach, real-time physical interaction is the core focus of AI.

 ---